panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 Even without using the `await` keyword inside `divideWithoutAwait()`, the expression `await divideWithoutAwait()` inside the `run()` function still evaluates correctly to the `6 / 2` division as `3`!

-At this step, you have seen that using `return await promise` and `return promise` doesn't make a big difference inside of an async function.
+At this step, you have seen that using `return await promise` and `return promise` doesn't make a difference in use.

 But let's search more!

 ## 2. Different behavior

-Now let's deliberately divide by `0`, and try to catch the rejected promise.
+Now let's deliberately divide by `0` using the 2 approaches, and try to catch the rejected promise.

-Let's use the 2 approaches again.

 First, let's use again the `return await promisedDivision(5, 0)`: